aaps/MCmotions/README.md

 more block shapes for map import

-a option for proxy to only record chunks once, to speed up recording

-a option for the proxy to relay those recorded chunks to client for huge bandwith save

 adding cams that where imported by proxy commands

 importing block changes via blender masks and makeing that mask visible on keyframes (hope that works)